Infrastructure and Stations

 Degraded situations stemming from a lack of preparedness for extreme and unexpected events are an increasing concern as these events may affect the performance or lifespan of assets owned and operated by Rail Infrastructure Managers (IMs).
 This can have severe operational, financial, environmental and social consequences.
 Therefore, ‘resilience’ is becoming an increasingly critical topic for IMs.

-- It also welcomed the participation of non-EIM members as “observers”.
+- The WG also welcomed the participation of non-EIM members as “observers”.

-- Following the growing number of EC initiatives related to security and cybersecurity prevention measures as well as BCM aspects, the WG will strengthen its coordination with EIM’s WG “SEC/CYBER”.
+- Due to the growing number of EC initiatives related to security and cybersecurity prevention measures as well as business continuity aspects, the WG will strengthen its coordination with EIM’s WG “SEC/CYBER”.